swcarpentry/board/subcommittees/policy-CoC/README.md

 ## Contact

 * policy@carpentries.org to contact the committee
-* confidential@carpentries.org to report concerns regarding the CoC (will be kept private)
+* confidential@carpentries.org to report concerns regarding the CoC (confidential; recipient is C. MacDonnell)

 ## Current Members